I just rewatched this and it’s even better.

 Leading simplification is simplification that occurs prior to complexity arising.
 Leading simplification is grounding and truely leading in the sense of “leadership”.

 Leading simplification is when you can state outcomes or a vision that will remain true (or can be incrementally managed) during the process of discovering, creating, or otherwise managing complexity.

-Leading simplification is therefore a call for simplification of vision, objectives, and perhaps constraints – rather than creating an environment with a lack of leadership and *post hoc* calling for simplification.
+Leading simplification is therefore a call for simplification of vision, objectives, and perhaps constraints – rather than creating an environment with a lack of leadership or a *post hoc* calling for simplification.

 We mustn’t create intractable scenarios for ourselves.
 So what do we do when in the absence of leading simplification we have created undesirable complexity of the type that truely must be simplified?

 Where the implications create genuine simplifications these can the be circled back to all other views to alter, remove, or add as implied by the new reversible context.
-This happens naturally where there is conscientious desire to reduce complexity.
+This happens naturally where there is a conscious desire to reduce complexity.

 If you are familiar with the logic of disruptive approaches such as design thinking, you may think that there is a category of simplification missing from the above.

 There is a type of simplification that ignores legacy.
 Many facilitated workshops start with the idea that they are “leaving preconceptions at the door”.
 Instead these take a different perspective on the problem – often based on a “customer driven” analysis.

 I happen to like these approaches and believe they are an important part of the innovation process.
 I’ll admit I’m a little offended by the implication that some of these processes and styles of thinking are new – but that’s another discussion.